 Once your dog is in a comfortable position, part his hair around the tick so you have a good view of it.

 Then, get as close to your dog’s skin as possible with the tweezers or tick removal tool and grip the blood sucker.

 Once you’ve grabbed the offending arachnid with the tweezers (and not your dog’s skin), lift away in a straight motion to remove it.

-Don’t twist the tick when using tweezers, as this can accidentally pop the head off of the insect and make removal more difficult.
+Don’t twist the tick when using tweezers, as this can accidentally pop the head off of the little invertebrate and make removal more difficult.

 Conversely, if you’re using a tick removal tool, you’re usually supposed to twist rather than pull the creepy crawly straight out.
 Just check the instructions that come with the tool to be sure.

 In either case, once you’ve freed the bug, set it in a container of isopropyl alcohol for storage, just in case your dog shows any signs of illness in the coming days or weeks.

 With the tick removed, check the area to make sure you eliminated all of the bug, since sometimes the head does separate even when you’re careful.
 If the head remains, repeat the removal step.
 Once you’re sure the area is clear, wash the bite with soap and water and apply an antiseptic.